-The DOCSIS IP Destination Port Start and DOCSIS IP Destination Port End parameters MUST be set to the same port as indicated in the Classifier object.
+The DOCSIS IP Destination Port Start and DOCSIS IP Destination Port End parameters MUST be set to the same port value as the Classifier object, so long as a non-zero value is provided.
+If the value specified in the Classifier object is zero, both the DOCSIS IP Destination Port Start and DOCSIS IP Destination Port End parameters MUST be omitted.